-The MCO must initiate15 and maintain performance improvement projects that address the focus areas specified above.
+The MCO must initiate15 and maintain performance improvement projects that address the focus areas specified above in Section 6.2.1, Areas of Focus.
 The MCO must maintain at least three (3) projects at a time.
-The performance improvement projects may be selected by BMS or required by CMS.
+The performance improvement projects the MCO conducts may be selected by BMS or required by CMS.
 In cases where BMS does not specify a project focus, the MCO may select a specific topic within one of the identified focused areas.
 Project proposals must be approved by BMS and the EQRO prior to project initiation.